pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

 ---
 # Deploy an Example Stack

-!!! warning "Orchestration note"
-    In the past, Docker Compose was used for many of our product container examples.
-We are no longer maintaining or supporting Docker Compose, and recommend the use of the Ping Helm charts for working with Ping products in a containerized model.

 !!! note "Networking"
     This example was written using Docker Desktop with Kubernetes enabled on the Mac platform.
-The version used for this guide was `4.11.1(84025)`, which includes Docker Engine `v20.10.17` and Kubernetes `v1.24.2`.
+The version used for this guide was `4.12.0(85629)`, which includes Docker Engine `v20.10.17` and Kubernetes `v1.25.0`.
 The ingress-nginx controller version was `1.3.0`.

 !!! note "Kubernetes Services Kubernetes versus Server-Deployed Applications"